Progressive Snapshot Discount Review

-Miles Driven: Prior to this technology, this information was based on the honor system.
+Miles Driven: Prior to this technology, such information was based on the honor system.
 Progressive may be smart to question how many of their insured (and agents) may guess incorrectly!

 Sudden Stops: Our guess is that people who make a lot of sudden stops have higher odds of running into the back of someone and filing an insurance claim.
 See distracted driving (29% do what behind the wheel?!).
 This also means your vehicle speed is tracked!
 If you stop suddenly, the Snapshot device might make a “beeping” sound to warn you of your “bad driving.”

-If you are a low mileage driver, who typically doesn’t commute during peak driving hours and pays attention to the road, you may save a boatload of money here.
+If you are a low mileage driver, who typically doesn’t commute during peak driving hours and pays attention to the road, you may save a boatload of money with Progressive Snapshot in place.

 It doesn’t use GPS or track a vehicle’s location, nor does it track whether you’re exceeding the speed limit.

 Depending on which state you live in, you may be subject to a $30 fee, referred to as the “technology expense.”
 Alabama, Georgia, Kansas, Rhode Island and South Carolina…we’re talking to you.

 This means you may not only miss the discounts based on your driving habits, but end up paying more for your policy due to the “Snapshot” technology in place.

 Can My Rate Go Up If I Don’t Drive Like a Saint?